Port Gamble S'Klallam Police Department

 - Age: 21 at the time of hire.

 - Education: High school diploma or a GED.

 - Citizenship: US Citizen.

 - Traffic Record: No DUI, Negligent Driving, Reckless Driving, or Hit & Run convictions within the past 5 years; no suspensions of your driver's license within the past 5 years (Not including solely for medical or insurance reasons).

 - Drug Use: No drug use after the age of 25 AND not within the past 5 years (1 year for marijuana).

-- Exceptional Entry-Level Applicants: Must have completed a basic police academy recognized as equivalent by the Washington State Criminal Justice Training Commission (CJTC), and be eligible for a peace officer certification.
+- Certified Applicants: Must have completed a basic police academy recognized as equivalent by the Washington State Criminal Justice Training Commission (CJTC), and be eligible for a peace officer certification.
 Please see the CJTC website for specific information about which basic academies are accepted.
 After hire, you will be required to graduate from the Washington State Basic Law Enforcement Equivalency Academy.

 - Physical fitness test